 Now check the teething relief tips.
 In my experience, a combination of real pain relief and distraction works the best.

 Effective Teething Remedies for Babies

 If you don’t give your baby something to bite on, you can be sure that he’ll find something anyway.
 Babies tend to gnaw on everything when teething.

-But biting a teething toy might provide a little extra relief.
-A rubber toy with some nice texture to chew on seems to be popular among babies.
+Some kind of teething toy can be very helpful.
+A rubber toy with a nice texture to chew on seems to be popular among babies.

 If you put the teething toy in the freezer for a while to make it really cold, it may improve even better relief for your baby.